 This insurance pays out if your car is hit by another vehicle.
 It doesn't protect you from loss or damage caused by a thief.
 For that, you need third-party, fire and theft.

 This provides compensation if your car is broken into or stolen, as long as you’ve locked your vehicle.

 Compare car insurance quotes

 Will insurance cover my stolen car if I left the keys in it?

-Most insurance policy providers will look dimly on drivers who leave their car keys, fobs or lock transmitters in, on or by the car.
-This seems a no-brainer, but these mistakes aren’t that uncommon.
+Most insurance policy providers don’t cover the claim costs for drivers who leave their car keys, fobs or lock transmitters in, on or by the car.

-It’s also worth bearing in mind that while fobs are convenient, they do not always guarantee that your car is locked.
+It’s also worth keeping in mind that while fobs are convenient, they don't always guarantee that your car is locked.